-(Revised 9.22.2021) The Center for Reproductive Rights and its partners have filed a lawsuit challenging two Arizona abortion restrictions passed in April 2021.
+The Center for Reproductive Rights and its partners filed the lawsuit in August 2021 challenging two Arizona abortion restrictions passed in April.
 One provision, which targets pregnant people facing complex considerations regarding their medical care, would ban abortion if there is any indication that the patient’s reason is a fetal condition or diagnosis.
 The other restriction would grant “personhood” rights to fetuses, embryos, and fertilized eggs in a manner that threatens to criminalize essential medical care for pregnant patients and places them at risk of arbitrary prosecution for a vast array of actions that could harm an embryo or fetus.

 Filed in federal district court in Arizona, the lawsuit aims to secure a preliminary injunction before the measures take effect on September 29, 2021.
 The plaintiffs in the suit—two Arizona physicians, the Arizona Medical Association, National Council of Jewish Women Arizona, and the Arizona National Organization of Women—are being represented by the Center, the American Civil Liberties Union, and the ACLU of Arizona.